nf-core/taxprofiler/docs/output.md

 By default nf-core/taxprofiler will only provide the `.settings` file if AdapterRemoval is selected.

 You will only find the `.fastq` files in the results directory if you provide ` --save_preprocessed_reads`.
 If this is selected, you may receive different combinations of `.fastq` files for each sample depending on the input types - e.g. whether you have merged or not, or if you're supplying both single- and paired-end reads.
-Alternatively, if you wish only to have the 'final' reads that go into classification/profiling (i.e., that may have additional processing), do not specify this flag but rather specify `--save_analysis_ready_reads`, in which case the reads will be in the folder `analysis_ready_reads`
+Alternatively, if you wish only to have the 'final' reads that go into classification/profiling (i.e., that may have additional processing), do not specify this flag but rather specify `--save_analysis_ready_reads`, in which case the reads will be in the folder `analysis_ready_reads`.

 > ⚠️ The resulting `.fastq` files may _not_ always be the 'final' reads that go into taxprofiling, if you also run other steps such as complexity filtering, host removal, run merging etc..